Problem: Electric heat will not come on or fan blower on the air handler will not come on.

 4. If you still are not getting electric heat then you should test your sequencers to make sure they are working.
 I made myself a tester so I could get portable 24 volts without having the furnace power turned on by using an old fan center connected to a junction box with alligator clips attached to the fan center.
 Please click here if you are interested in a fan center.

 When 24 volts is applied across the two bottom connections on this sequencer you should get continuity (a closed circuit) between the two terminals the one on the left M1 and the one on the right M2.
 You should also have continuity between M3 & M4.
 This might take 30 to 90 seconds after the 24 volts is applied before you get the continuity.
-You should here a slight click when the contacts inside the sequencer make the connection.
-If you do not get continuity then you might want to purchase one of the sequencers that we have for sale on the following page: Please click here is you would like to see the sequencers we sell.
+You should hear a slight click when the contacts inside the sequencer make the connection.
+If you do not get continuity then you might want to purchase one of the sequencers that we have for sale on the following page: Please click here if you would like to see the sequencers we sell.

 Below is the video by Grayfurnaceman on how electric furnaces operate: Thanks Grayfurnaceman!